SystemsApproach/security/systems.rst

 The main thing you should take away from this discussion is that SSH is a fairly straightforward application of the protocols and algorithms we have seen throughout this book.
 However, what sometimes makes SSH a challenge to understand is all the keys a user has to create and manage, where the exact interface is operating system dependent.
-For example, the OpenSSH package that runs on most Unix machines supports a command that can be used to create public/private key pairs.
+For example, the OpenSSH package that runs on most Unix machines (e.g., Linux, MacOS) supports a command (``ssh-keygen``) that can be used to create public/private key pairs.
 These keys are then stored in various files in directory in the user’s home directory.
 For example, file ``~/.ssh/known_hosts`` records the keys for all the hosts the user has logged into, file ``~/.ssh/authorized_keys`` contains the public keys needed to authenticate the user when he or she logs into this machine (i.e., they are used on the server side), and file ``~/.ssh/id_rsa`` contains the private keys needed to authenticate the user on remote machines (i.e., they are used on the client side).

 .. _fig-ssh-tunnel:
 .. figure:: figures/f08-14-9780123850591.png